 It is expected that, with respect to COVID-19-related EUA programs, data collection post-approval will be required, either in the form of a clinical trial, or by other methods (e.g. real-world data).
-For example, Veklury (Remdesivir), received emergency use authorization from the FDA for treatment of COVID-19 patients, based on an additional double-blind, placebo-controlled study.
+Several anti-viral agents, for example Paxlovid (nirmatrelvir and ritonavir), and molnupiravir) as well as monoclonal antibodies (sotrovimab and Evusheld (tixagevimab co-packaged with cilgavimab and administered together)) have already received emergency use authorizations in the United States for specific indications and patient groups.